Political novice wins power in Slovenia, hints at revisiting economic reform plan

 State meddling in the economy was at the heart of the crisis that began when the global economic downturn hit Slovenia's vital exports.
 Bad loans exposed years of reckless lending and an economic model that had largely avoided the privatisations pursued by others in Eastern Europe after the Cold War ended.

-In December 2013, Bratusek's government poured 3.3 billion euros into the banking system to keep it afloat and avoided becoming the latest member of the 17-nation euro zone to seek a bailout from the European Union and International Monetary Fund.
+In December 2013, Bratusek's government poured 3.3 billion euros (£2.62 billion)into the banking system to keep it afloat and avoided becoming the latest member of the 17-nation euro zone to seek a bailout from the European Union and International Monetary Fund.

 (Writing by Matt Robinson; Editing by Susan Fenton)